hetengjiao2254/hetengjiao2254.github.io/_pages/about.md

   - /about.html
 ---

-My name is Zhixiong GONG (龚志雄)， born on January 27th, 1991, Xiantao Hubei Province, P.R.
+My name is Zhixiong GONG (龚志雄), born on January 27^{th}, 1991, Xiantao Hubei Province, P.R.
 China.

 What do I do?
 ======